BranniganLab/density_threshold_affinity/README.md

    ```> source ./TCL/polarDensity_for_DTA.tcl```

    ```> polarDensity <config file path>```
-9. Open the multiple_replicas_symmetric_site.ipynb jupyter notebook using your method of choice (e.g. VSCode or a local host)
+9. Open the jupyter notebook that corresponds to your use case using your method of choice (e.g. VSCode or a local host)
 10. Follow the prompts in the notebook